 FORT CARSON, Colo. – “The Guard has fit really well into my lifestyle,” said Sgt.
-Ryan Teter, an Arvada, Colo., native, and recent winner of the Colorado Army National Guard’s Best Warrior Competition, noncommissioned officer category, held at Fort Carson, Colo., April 11-14.
+Ryan Teter, an Arvada, Colorado, native, and recent winner of the Colorado Army National Guard’s Best Warrior Competition, noncommissioned officer category, held at Fort Carson, Colo., April 11-14.

 Teter, a support specialist for Support Company, 5th Battalion, 19th Special Forces Group (Airborne) said his success was foreshadowed when he attended a commemorative event at the age of 14 for World War II’s Company E, 506th Regiment, 101st Airborne, the group known as “Band of Brothers.”